chriskrycho/v5.chriskrycho.com/site/journal/Some Thoughts on micro.blog.md

 ---
 title: Some Thoughts on micro.blog
 subtitle: I like the service.
 But I’m not using it.
+qualifiers:
     audience: folks who are thinking about social media and blogging and the IndieWeb movement.
 date: 2019-12-01T08:00
 updated: 2019-12-01T19:05
 summary: >